Literature, Politics and National Identity in Modern China

 Objectives and learning outcomes of the module

-- articulate the significance of key historical events to reading and interpreting Chinese writing in this period
+- Demonstrate knowledge of the significance of key historical events to reading and interpreting Chinese literature of this period.

-- demonstrate an awarenss of the various possibilities for reading literature in relation to relevant historical contexts and a range of theoretical ideas
+- Demonstrate awareness of the various possibilities of interpreting the selected literary texts in relation to relevant historical and social contexts.

 Total taught hours: 20 hours.
 1 hours of lecture and 1 hour seminar per week for 10 weeks.